Welcome to the Website for Case Reports

 The CARE guidelines provide a framework that supports transparency and accuracy in the publication of case reports and the reporting of information from patient encounters.
 The acronym CARE was created from CA— the first two letters in case and RE—the first two letters in reports.
 The initial CARE tools are the CARE checklist and the Case Report Writing Templates; tools that support the writing of case reports and provide data that informs clinical practice guidelines and provides early signals of effectiveness, harms, and cost.

 If you are using the CARE Statement from this website, please cite a journal that published the CARE guidelines in 2013.
-Journal citations are available in the table on this page.
+Journal citations are available in the sidebar to the right.
+For example: Gagnier J, Kienle G, Altman DG, Moher D, Sox H, Riley DS, and the CARE group.
+The CARE guidelines: consensus-based clinical case report guideline development.
+Journal of Clinical Epidemiology;67(1),46-51.

-Many people and much tim weree involved in the development of the CARE guidelines.
-They were developed between 2011 and 2013 in a consensus-based process led by David Riley, Joel Gagnier, Gunver Kienle, and David Moher that follwed the Health Research Reporting Guideline Development Process (Moher, et al PLoS 2010).
-This process consisted of a needs assessment, literature review and expert interviews to draft potential items for a case report checklist followed by a meeting at the University of Michigan to draft consensus-based reporting guidelines.
-These draft case report guidelines were pilot-tested, finalized, and published in 2013.
-We value your support.
+Many people devoted time between 2011 and 2013 to the development of the CARE guidelines.
+Led by David Riley, Joel Gagnier, Gunver Kienle, and David Moher, we followed the process for guidelines development outlined on the Equator Network.
+This included (1) a needs assessment, (2) literature review and interviews with experts to draft case report checklist items, (3) a meeting at the University of Michigan to draft consensus-based case report guidelines.
+And (4) the draft guidelines were pilot-tested, finalized, and published in 2013.
+We value your endorsement.

 How will the CARE guidelines improve the transparency and accuracy of published case reports and how will this improve patient care?
-The publication of case reports following the CARE guidelines will provide practice-based data that can be compared across intervention and inform clinical practice guidelines.
+The publication of case reports following the CARE guidelines will provide practice-based data on interventions and outcomes that can be compared across interventions and inform clinical practice guidelines.
 This will improve patient care.
 The CARE guidelines are supported when medical journals, specialty organizations, and conferences:

 - Refer to the CARE guidelines and this website in publications and author guidelines,